profico/claude-reviewer/README.md

 ## How It Works

 1. External repository creates a PR
-2. Workflow checks for `claude` label on the PR
+2. Workflow checks PR for the `claude` label based on the `trigger` input
+3. If the PR description lacks context, it pulls linked issues and updates the PR body with the missing details
+4. If no issue is linked, it searches open issues (title/body and touched files) for a clear match and links it
-3. Downloads framework-specific rules from this repository
+5. Downloads framework-specific rules fromworkflow_ this repository
-4. Reads project-specific `.cursor/rules/*.mdc` files
+6. Reads project-specific `.cursor/rules/*.mdc` files
-5. Claude reviews the PR with combined context
+7. Claude reviews the PR with combined context
-6. Posts inline comments for specific issues
+8. Posts inline comments for specific issues
-7. Posts summary comment with overall feedback
+9. Posts summary comment with overall feedback

 ## What Claude Reviews